harshithmullapudi/airbyte-cli/README.md

 ## create

-You can create and validation sources through a yaml file.
+You can create and validation sources, destinations and connections through a yaml file.

 1. Create a folder in your home example: /Users/name/home/load
-2. Create a yaml file SOURCE_CONNECTION.yaml
+2. Create a yaml file SOURCE_CONNECTION.yaml for sources, DESTINATION_CONNECTION.yaml for destinations and STANDARD_SYNC.yaml for connections
 3. Hurray

 ```bash